 POWER OF ATTORNEY The use of a power of attorney must be approved in advance of settlement by the closing agent.
-If you are planning to use a power of attorney, inform the closing/settlement agent.
+If you are planning to use a power of attorney, inform the closing/settlement agent as soon as possible to allow time to properly review the document.